 There’s no textbook definition of an “advanced” task, but this does give us space to talk about some more of the highlights (or deficiencies) of each assistant, including how well they can answer general questions.

-If you’ve got an Apple Watch or a wearable with Wear OS 3, you can ask Siri or Google Assistant for directions on your wrist and see them there.
+If you’ve got an Apple Watch or a wearable with Wear OS 3 or later, you can ask Siri or Google Assistant for directions on your wrist and see them there.
 You’ll still need your phone, even if your wearable has built-in 4G or 5G cellular.

 Something unique to Google Assistant is Duplex, which can set up appointments and reservations over the phone, talking to clerks in a natural voice.
 It can even hold your place in a phone queue.
-Support varies from region to region however, and some businesses have chosen to opt out or refuse to deal with it.
+Support varies from region to region however, and some businesses have refused to deal with it.

 There is Bixby Vision, which uses a Samsung device’s Camera app to scan scenes for text and objects, and offer things like translations, information, and shopping suggestions.
 This is really just a Samsung equivalent of Google Lens though, the latter of which can even help with homework questions in math, history, chemistry, biology, and physics.
-Apple is stepping into the arena with Visual Look Up, yet the technology is in its early phases and so far US-only.
+Apple is stepping into the arena with features like Live Text translations and Visual Look Up.

 What's your favorite digital assistant?